 Part of this has to do with Melatonin, a hormone that regulates our sleep-wake cycles.
 While we’re sleeping, our bodies produce Melatonin and adjust processes like metabolism.

-Magnesium regulates our production of Melatonin, and a study from 2019 suggests that this relationship between the mineral Magnesium and the hormone Melatonin is vital to our cellular sleep-wake cycles.
+Magnesium regulates our production of Melatonin, and a study from 2019 suggests that this relationship between Magnesium and Melatonin is vital to our cellular sleep-wake cycles.
 This is why we often get better sleep when taking a dietary Magnesium supplement.

 Stress